sander/hierarchical-deterministic-keys/draft-dijkhuis-cfrg-hdkeys.md

 ## Trust evidence

-Some issuers could require evidence from a solution provider of the security of the holder’s cryptographic device.
-This evidence is in the context of [EU2024-1183] divided into initial “Wallet Trust Evidence” and related “Issuer Trust Evidence”.
+Some issuers could require evidence from a solution provider of the security of the holder's cryptographic device.
+This evidence is in the context of [EU2024-1183] divided into initial "Wallet Trust Evidence" and related "Issuer Trust Evidence".
 Each is a protected document that contains a trust evidence public key associated with a private key that is protected in the secure cryptographic device.
 In HDK, these public keys are specified as follows.

 ### Wallet Trust Evidence